steidani/ConTrack/README.rst

 future plans:
 --------------------
-- calculate intensity, spatial extent and center of mass at each timestep
+- life cycle characteristics: temporal evolution of intensity, spatial extent, center of mass and age from genesis to lysis.
-- calculate anomalies based on pre-defined climatology
+- calculate anomalies based on pre-defined climatology.

 ============
 Installation